 Up to 30 places are available and will be awarded on a competitive basis.
-Preference will be given to students at an advanced stage of their doctorate who have embarked on writing their thesis.
+Only students at an advanced stage of their doctorate who have embarked on writing their thesis will be eligible to apply.
 All teaching will be in English, so all applicants should be able to demonstrate their competence in this language.

-The cost of the course is £1,800 including accommodation and breakfast at Christ Church College Oxford, from 5 July-18 July, and all course tuition fees.
-There are also some places available on the course without accommodation included, and with alternative accommodation at a lower price, but these are limited.
+The cost of the course is £1,950, and includes accommodation and breakfast at Christ Church College Oxford, in July, and all course tuition fees.
+There are also some places available on the course without accommodation included.
 Travel to and from Oxford is not included in this fee.
 Lunch will be provided on week days, and several dinners and social events are also included.

 The OII offers two partial SDP scholarships.
 All applicants will be considered automatically and need not submit any additional information.